joelkuiper/patavi/README.md

 Introduction
 ============
-clinicico is a distributed system for exposing R scripts as web services.
+patavi is a distributed system for exposing R scripts as web services.
 It was created out of the need to run potentially very long running R scripts tasks in a web browser while providing an interface to see the status updates.
-We currently use it to do Multi Criteria Decision Analysis (MCDA), see [our demo](http://mcda.clinici.co).
+We currently use it to do Multi Criteria Decision Analysis (MCDA), see [our demo](http://mcda.patavi.com).
 It is written in Clojure.

 Alternatives
 ------------